Phytoplankton: Role of phytoplankton

-The compartments influenced by phytoplankton include the atmospheric gas composition, inorganic nutrients, and trace element fluxes as well as the transfer and cycling of organic matter via biological processes (see figure).
-The photosynthetically fixed carbon is rapidly recycled and reused in the surface ocean, while a certain fraction of this biomass is exported as sinking particles to the deep ocean, where it is subject to ongoing transformation processes, e.g., remineralization.
+The compartments influenced by phytoplankton include atmospheric gas composition, inorganic nutrients, trace-element fluxes, and the transfer and cycling of organic matter via biological processes (see figure).
+Photosynthetically fixed carbon is rapidly recycled and reused in the surface ocean.
+At the same time, a certain fraction of this biomass is exported as sinking particles to the deep sea, where it is subject to ongoing transformation processes, e.g., remineralization.

-Phytoplankton contribute to not only a basic pelagic marine food web but also to the microbial loop.
-Phytoplankton are the base of the marine food web and because they do not rely on other organisms for food, they make up the first trophic level.
-Organisms such as zooplankton feed on these phytoplankton which are in turn fed on by other organisms and so forth until the fourth trophic level is reached with apex predators.
+Phytoplankton contribute not only to a basic pelagic marine food web but also to the microbial loop.
+Phytoplankton are the base of the marine food web, and because they do not rely on other organisms for food, they make up the first trophic level.
+Organisms such as zooplankton feed on these phytoplankton, which are in turn fed on by other organisms, and so on, until the fourth trophic level is reached, with apex predators.
 Approximately 90% of total carbon is lost between trophic levels due to respiration, detritus, and dissolved organic matter.
-This makes the remineralization process and nutrient cycling performed by phytoplankton and bacteria important in maintaining efficiency.
+This underscores the importance of the remineralization process and nutrient cycling performed by phytoplankton and bacteria in maintaining efficiency.

 Phytoplankton blooms in which a species increases rapidly under conditions favorable to growth can produce harmful algal blooms (HABs).